Trump Issues Order To Block Broadcom's Takeover of Qualcomm - Slashdot

 Is this seriously about the race of the CEO?
 The US has sunk that far already?

-Seen this before: Fairchild (Score:3)
+Seen this before: Fairchild (Score:4, Interesting)

 This reminds me of a similar deal that was similarly scuttled: the proposed purchase of Fairchild Semiconductor [nytimes.com] that was then owned by French company Schlumberger, to Fujitsu, a Japanese company.
 In either case, Fairchild would have been owned by a non-US company from a "friendly" country.
 National security was the given reason, but Japan's then-growing leadership in semiconductors against US companies was the understory.